SuperNEMO-DBD/Falaise/documentation/flreconstruct/FLReconstruct.md

 Going Further {#further}
 =============
-DEFERRED TO ALPHA2

-You can also write your own modules in C++ and plug them into the pipeline.
+You can also write your own modules in C++ and plug them into the pipeline to provide additional functionality.
+The proceedure for writing and using new modules is covered in several stages, beginning with a [simple example](@ref writingflreconstructmodules).